Cancer productus: Range and habitat

 Cancer productus ranges from Kodiak Island, Alaska, to Isla San Martine, Baja California.
 It inhabits mid-intertidal waters to 79 m depth.

 Biology

 Cancer productus is carnivorous; in Puget Sound it will crush barnacles with its large pincers for consumption.
 Small living crabs and dead fish are also eaten.
 Mating in this species occurs when the female is soft-shelled from October to June in Puget Sound.
 The male can often been seen guarding females until molting during this time.
 This species is known to be a favorite prey item of the giant Pacific octopus, Enteroctopus dofleini.

 Fishery

 Cancer productus is harvested by sport and commercial fishermen in California, mostly from Morro Bay south.
 The California rock crab fishery is made up of three species – the yellow rock crab (C. anthonyi), the brown rock crab (R. antennarium), and the red rock crab (C. productus).
 Rock crab landings for 1999 were 790,000 pounds and have averaged 1.2 million pounds per year from 1991–1999.

+Red rock crab caught off of Puget Sound.